chef/chef-web-docs/chef_master/source/server_replication.rst

 Configure Chef Replication
 =====================================================
-To configure replication of Chef server data, first install Chef replication, then configure the primary Chef server, then configure the replica Chef server, and then start the synchronization process.
+To configure replication of Chef Server data, first install Chef replication, then configure the primary Chef Server, then configure the replica Chef Server, and then start the synchronization process.

 #.
-To install Chef replication, run the following on all servers in the Chef server configuration.
+To install Chef replication, run the following on all servers in the Chef Server configuration.
 For dpkg:

    .. code-block:: bash